camalot/mkdocs-test/docs/java/versions/java.md

     docker run --name mc itzg/minecraft-server:java8-multiarch

+!!! note

-> Keep in mind that some versions of Minecraft server, such as Forge before 1.17, can't work on the newest versions of Java.
+    Keep in mind that some versions of Minecraft server, such as Forge before 1.17, can't work on the newest versions of Java.
 Instead, one of the Java 8 images should be used.
 Also, FORGE doesn't support openj9 JVM implementation.

->
-> Some versions of vanilla Minecraft, such as 1.10, also do not run correctly with Java 17.
+    Some versions of vanilla Minecraft, such as 1.10, also do not run correctly with Java 17.
 If in doubt, use `java8-multiarch` for any version less than 1.17.

 ### Deprecated Image Tags